-Relations between Switzerland and Armenia are excellent.
-Switzerland provides Armenia with both technical cooperation and humanitarian aid.
-Switzerland is also involved in helping resolve the conflicts in the South Caucasus region.
+Switzerland provides Armenia with technical cooperation and is involved in helping resolve the conflicts in the South Caucasus region.

 Bilateral relations Switzerland–Armenia

 Switzerland mediated in the negotiations between Armenia and Turkey on normalising their bilateral relations.
 This mediation, which concluded with the signing of the Protocols between the Republic of Armenia and the Republic of Turkey in Zurich on 10 October 2009, helped to create closer ties between Switzerland and Armenia.

 Armenia and Switzerland have concluded bilateral agreements in many difference areas.
 A visa facilitation agreement came into force in 2016.

 Economic relations between Switzerland and Armenia are expanding.
 Switzerland exports mostly pharmaceuticals and watches, and imports products for the watch-making industry and textiles.

 Researchers and artists from Armenia can apply for Swiss Government Excellence Scholarships from the State Secretariat for Education, Research and Innovation (SERI).

 Peacebuilding and human security

 Switzerland's mandate to mediate between Armenia and Turkey formally expired with the signing of the Zurich Protocols on 10 October 2009.
 Although the protocols have not been ratified, Switzerland is continuing its efforts to facilitate a rapprochement between Turkey and Armenia.